bbedward/graham_discord_bot/README.md

 ## About

-Graham is designed so that every tip is a real transaction on the NANO network.
+Graham is designed so that every tip is a real transaction on the NANO/BANANO network.

 Some highlights:

 - Transactions are queued and processed synchronously in a worker thread, while bot activity is handled in a main thread.
 - User data, transactions, and all other persisted data is stored using the Peewee ORM with Sqlite
-- Operates with a single NANO wallet, with 1 account per user
+- Operates with a single NANO/BANANO wallet, with 1 account per user

 Recommend using with a GPU/OpenCL configured node (or work peer) on busier discord servers due to POW calculation.

 ## Getting started

-1) These instructions are pretty rough, if someone wants to make wiki entries or PRs to improve them b my guest
+1) These instructions are pretty rough, if someone wants to make wiki entries or PRs to improve them be my guest

 2) Instructions assume ubuntu 18.04 or greater.
 Any debian-based distribution should work with these as long as you have python 3.6+ (3.5 will NOT work)